osohq/oso/docs/content/python/guides/roles/getting-started.md

 Permissions are actions associated with a resource type.
 A permission can directly reference an action defined in the same resource.
-Later, we'll see how to add permissions defined on other resources to roles.
+Later, we'll see how to leverage relationships between resources to grant a role a permission defined on a different resource

 {{% callout "resource(...) is just a rule" "blue" %}}